Shuffle/Shuffle/README.md

 * Easy to learn Python library for custom apps

 ## In the works
-* User run statistics - Dashboard
+* Dashboard - Statistics are implemented
 * Debug view for manual executions
 * App versioning